 Shure SRH1540 Professional Open Back Headphones

-At $500, you wouldn’t expect anything less than a stellar pair of cans, and the SRH1540s do deliver.
+At a higher price point than the other headphones on this list, you wouldn’t expect anything less than a stellar pair of cans, and the SRH1540s do deliver.
 If you’re planning to buy these, you’re leaving the amateur arena for good and moving into pro audio.

 By the way, the Shure SRH1840s have equally good reviews and are priced the same.
 Whichever you choose, you can’t ignore Shure in the quality headphone niche.